hack-the-crisis-web/htc-web/src/pages/index.md

   the world tackle this crisis.
 timelineDescription: ' '
 contentItems:
-  - title: Backstory
+  - title: Stronger Together
     textContent: >
       The Global Hack is a global initiative which unites the Hack the Crisis movement and the 40+ hackathons organized in the frames of this movement.
-      The core initiative comes from the team who organized the very first hackathon just in 6 hours on 13-15 of March in Estonia and are passionate about solving the huge ongoing crisis that concerns everyone at the moment (the people are from Garage48, Accelerate Estonia, Guaana).
-BUT this is truly a global effort and movement involving communities and organizers from all over the world.
+      This is truly a global effort and movement involving communities and organizers from all over the world.

+      We have partnered with UN, New America, World Food and more to support the message of finding solutions.
     ctaText: About the Global Movement
     ctaLink: 'http://garage48.org/hackthecrisis'
     image: /img/backstory.png
-  - title: Far from over
+  - title: The Goal
     textContent: >-
-      How will we deal with the changed relationships in the economy, the future of work, healthcare and a world transformed, perhaps, beyond recognition?
+      How will we deal with the changing relationships in the economy, the future of work, healthcare and a world transformed, perhaps, beyond recognition?
 We need to come up with solutions that will help us fight future pandemics, and all crises for that matter, more effectively.

-So we never have to lock down again.
+      Participants of the hack have a chance to get 100k+  to make their amazing ideas to come true.
-    image: /img/oportunity_globe.png
+    image: /img/reward-post.png
     ctaText: Get on Slack >
     ctaLink: 'http://theglobalhack.com/slack'
 howItWorksItems: